mesosphere/dcos-commons/frameworks/cassandra/docs/managing.md

 To make configuration changes via scheduler environment updates, perform the following steps:
 1. Visit <dcos-url> to access the DC/OS web interface.
-1. Navigate to `Services` and click on the service to be configured (default _`PKGNAME`_).
+1. Navigate to `Services` and click on the service to be configured (default `$packagename`).
 1. Click `Edit` in the upper right.
 On DC/OS 1.9.x, the `Edit` button is in a menu made up of three dots.
 1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.
 1. Update the option value and click `Review and run` (or `Deploy changes`).
 1. The Scheduler process will be restarted with the new configuration and will validate any detected changes.
 1. If the detected changes pass validation, the relaunched Scheduler will deploy the changes by sequentially relaunching affected tasks as described above.

-To see a full listing of available options, run `dcos package describe --config beta-cassandra` in the CLI, or browse the DC/OS Apache Cassandra Service install dialog in the DC/OS Dashboard.
+To see a full listing of available options, run `dcos package describe --config $packagename` in the CLI, or browse the DC/OS Apache Cassandra Service install dialog in the DC/OS Dashboard.

 ## Adding a Node